Peter Crouch: Aston Villa

 In March 2002, Premier League club Aston Villa made a successful £5 million bid for Crouch.
 He scored on his home debut for Villa, the equalising goal against Newcastle United, and went on to score twice in seven appearances.
 Crouch, however, failed to hold down a regular place in the Aston Villa team in the following 2002–03 season making 18 appearances without scoring.
 Looking for first team football, he was loaned to Norwich City from September to December 2003.
 Crouch played 15 times for the Canaries in 2003–04, scoring four goals helping the team gain promotion.
 Crouch was sent off for retaliation during Norwich's 3–1 win at Walsall, but nonetheless his spell at Norwich renewed interest in his abilities from other clubs.

 At the end of the three-month loan, he returned to Aston Villa, and scored a brace against Leicester City, a late winner at Middlesbrough and the opener at Bolton Wanderers.
-Villa sold Crouch in July 2004 to Southampton for a fee of £2.5 million.

 Southampton

+Villa sold Crouch in July 2004 to Southampton for a fee of £2 million, on a four-year contract.
 Despite initially being back-up to first choice strikers James Beattie and Kevin Phillips, Crouch became the main attacking focus of the Southampton team upon the arrival of Harry Redknapp and the sale of Beattie.
-He scored many key goals in Southampton's relegation battle, including memorable goals against Liverpool in a 2–0 home win, Arsenal in a 1–1 home draw and two away to Middlesbrough in a 3–1 victory.
+He scored many key goals in Southampton's relegation battle, including against Liverpool in a 2–0 home win, Arsenal in a 1–1 home draw and two away to Middlesbrough in a 3–1 victory.
 He also scored a late winning penalty to knock former club and Saints' arch-rival Portsmouth out of the FA Cup.
+On 7 May 2005, he was sent off in the penultimate game of the season, a 2–2 draw away to relegation rivals Crystal Palace, for a confrontation with Gonzalo Sorondo that triggered a mass brawl.
+The Football Association upheld his three-game suspension, meaning that Southampton would have to defeat Manchester United in the last game of the season without him.

-His form for the Saints eventually resulted in him receiving his first England call-up.
-After scoring 16 goals in 33 appearances during the 2004–05 season, his future was cast into doubt when Southampton were relegated from the Premier League.
-On 19 July 2005, Southampton agreed to sell Crouch for £7 million to Liverpool on a four-year contract.
+After scoring 16 goals in 33 appearances during the 2004–05 season, Crouch's future was cast into doubt when Southampton were relegated from the Premier League.
+His form for the Saints resulted in him receiving his first England call-up.